huggingface/huggingface_hub/docs/hub/model-repos.md

 * License identifiers are the keywords listed in the right column of [this table](#list-of-license-identifiers).
 * Dataset, metric, and language identifiers are those listed on the [Datasets](https://huggingface.co/datasets), [Metrics](https://huggingface.co/metrics) and [Languages](https://huggingface.co/languages) pages and in the [`datasets`](https://github.com/huggingface/datasets) repository.

-You can even specify your **model's eval results** in a structured way, which will allow the Hub to parse them, display them, and even link to Papers With Code leaderboards.
-Again the specification for this is [here](https://github.com/huggingface/huggingface_hub/blame/main/modelcard.md).
+You can even specify your **model's eval results** in a structured way, which will allow the Hub to parse, display, and even link them to Papers With Code leaderboards.
+Specify this information [here](https://github.com/huggingface/huggingface_hub/blame/main/modelcard.md).

 Here is a partial example (omitting the eval results part):